What are they?

 Standing or sitting for extended periods of time, especially with your legs bent or crossed, restricts blood flow and can increase your risk of developing varicose veins.

-Laser varicose vein surgery is a fairly simple procedure that typically takes less than an hour.
+Varicose vein surgery is a fairly simple procedure that typically takes less than an hour.
 The doctor first numbs the area then places a catheter into the damaged vein.
 The doctor injects a numbing medicine so that the procedure should not be painful.
 The doctor makes a small cut into the skin and guides it towards the damaged vein.
-A laser fiber is inserted into the catheter and heats up the length of the vein, causing the vein to close up and eventually shrink.
+A fiber is inserted into the catheter and heats up the length of the vein, causing the vein to close up and eventually shrink.

-Sclerotherapy is a medical procedure that involves injecting a saline solution directly into the damaged vein.
+Sclerotherapy is a medical procedure that involves injecting a solution directly into the damaged vein.
 The solution irritates the lining of the blood vessel, and over time, the vessel turns into scar tissue and fades away.
 This procedure has proven effective since the 1930s.

 Varicose Vein stripping is no longer the standard of care for the treatment of varicose veins.